COVID-19 Emergency Preparedness & Reopening Plan

 SBBDL is following orders and recommendations per local and other government authorities and professional library associations to prevent further spread of the COVID-19 virus.

-Authorities include the Benzie-Leelanau District Health Department, MDHHS, OSHA and the CDC; library associations include LOM, MLA and ALA.
+Authorities include the Benzie-Leelanau District Health Department, MDHHS, MIOSHA, OSHA and the CDC; library associations include LOM, MLA and ALA.
 As orders and recommendations are lifted or eased, the library will heed appropriate counsel for re-engaging with the public to prevent further virus spread.
 The COVID-19 situation is frequently changing; modifications may occur based on further guidance by appropriate counsel.

 Why close the library?